HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/administration/monitoring_logging/logging_sidecar_container.md

       enabled: true
 ```

-By default, the logs are mounted to the `/data/people/logs` directory in the `hcl-people-service-data` persistent volume claim, which the People Service container is writing to.
+By default, the logs are mounted to the `/data/people/logs` directory in the `hcl-people-service-data` persistent volume claim, where the People Service container is writing to.

 ## Access logs